Pope urges compassion in elevating 13 likeminded cardinals

 “He’s meeting with some loud opposition.
 I don’t think it’s so much,” Czerny told The Associated Press ahead of the consistory.
 “I think it’s loud.”

 Czerny is clearly a Francis favorite, someone in whom the pope sees a cardinal he can entrust his most important dossiers.
 Czerny has worked since 2010 in the Vatican’s justice office, where he helped draft Francis’ major environmental encyclical.
-In 2016, Francis made Czerny his personal point-man on migrant issues.
+In 2016, Francis made Czerny his personal point-man on migrant issues, and the pectoral cross he sported Saturday showed he took the mission to heart: It was made of wood from a migrant ship.

 A Jesuit like the pope, Czerny went to El Salvador in 1989 after six Jesuit confreres were gunned down at Central American University.
 For a South American Jesuit like Francis, the killings were an unfathomable assault that laid bare the order’s social justice ethos, the same ethos that years later would inform his papacy.